rancher/elemental-docs/docs/machineregistration-reference.md

 Elemental nodes will run `elemental-register` every 30 minutes.

-It is possible to update the `machineInventoryLabels` so that all registered nodes apply the new labels on the next successfull registration update.
+It is possible to update the `machineInventoryLabels` so that all registered nodes apply the new labels on the next successful registration update.

 <details>
 <summary>Example</summary>